This homemade Fettuccine Alfredo recipe makes a quick, easy, and spectacular pasta and cream sauce that’s ready in just 20 minutes!

 Why This Recipe Works

-- Allowing the pasta to finish cooking in the sauce allows the sauce to stick to the fettuccine
+- Allowing the pasta to finish cooking in the sauce helps it adhere to the Fettuccine, resulting in a more flavorful and delicious dish.

 Ingredient Notes